Manchester Essex Regional Middle/High School: Communities

 Manchester Essex Regional Middle High School is situated in the heart of Manchester-By-the-Sea, Massachusetts and primarily serves the communities of Manchester and Essex, which have a combined population of 8,495 people: 5,228 in Manchester and 3,267 in Essex.
 English is the primary language of both communities, with only a negligible percentage (0.2) of other languages spoken in some homes.
 The small number of non-white students in the schools accurately reflects the racial and ethnic demographics of the community.
-According to the 2000 U.S. Census, the median family income in Manchester was $93,609; the median family income in Essex was somewhat lower at $70,152; the disparity represents a correlation with the higher property values along the ocean in Manchester.
+According to the 2000 U.S. census, the median family income in Manchester was $93,609; the median family income in Essex was somewhat lower at $70,152; the disparity represents a correlation with the higher property values along the ocean in Manchester.
 The unemployment rate in the District is annually 3.5-4% and approximately 6% of the district's students are identified as Low-income.

 The school District enjoys strong financial support from the community.
 The per-pupil expenditures annually exceed the State average; for example, during 2006–2007, the District spent $12,436 per student vs. the State average of $11,210.
 During the same school year, the percentage of local property tax dollars allocated to schools was 57.4% and the total percentage of school funds obtained from local sources was 81.3%.
 Only approximately 2% of the District's annual budget is obtained from federal funds.
 Each year, approximately 10% of the District enrollment is made up of students from neighboring towns through the school choice program.

-The District consists of two elementary schools – one in each town – and the single-building Middle / High School.
+The District consists of two elementary schools – one in each town – and a single-building Middle / High School.
 In addition, there are two private elementary schools located in Manchester – The Brookwood School and Landmark School.
 Within driving distance, there are six additional private, elementary schools, and nine private secondary schools that attract District residents.
 The total number of school-aged children – Pre-K through grade 12 - living in the District is 1507.
 Of that number, a total of 34 students (2.25%) attend public out-of-District schools: 11 students (.7%) at the two vocational schools, and 23 students (1.5%) at area public schools.
 Largely owing to the affluence of the community and to individual family traditions, the District sees a fairly substantial number of students– 20.4% - attend private day and boarding schools.
 When considering high school age only, the percentage is 29.7%.